openode-io/dyn_nameserver/README.md

-# DynDns
+# DynNameserver

-Dynamic Nameserver is a basic DNS server responding to A Record requests.
+DynNameserver is a Dynamic Nameserver which a basic DNS server responding to A Record requests.

 ## Installation